Homemade Tomato Soup

 Instructions

 • Add tomatoes, broth, sugar, salt, pepper, and basil (if desired).
-Bring mixture to a boil, then reduce heat and simmer for 30 minutes.
-Add the beans and cook an additional 5 minutes.
+Bring the mixture to a boil, then reduce heat and simmer for 30 minutes.
+Add the beans and cook for an additional 5 minutes.

 NOTES